spacebarchat/docs/docs/index.md

 # Home

-!!! info "Want to skip to the server installation guide?
-[Click here](setup/server)"

-!!! info "Interested in contributing?
+!!! note "Interested in contributing?
 We'd love to have you on board!
 [Click here](contributing)"

+!!! tip "Want to skip to the server installation guide?
+[Click here](setup/server)"

-!!! info "Have a question?
+!!! question "Have a question?
 It might be in [here](faq.md)"

 ## What is Fosscord?